Redvers Hashing Algorithm

 - SHA-3 (224, 256, 384 and 512 bits) plus two Extendable-Output functions (SHAKE128 and SHAKE256)

-Specifications for the SHA-1 and SHA-2 algorithms can be found in NIST (National Institute of Standards and Technology) publication FIPS Publication 180-4.
-Specification for the SHA-3 algorithm can be found in NIST publication FIPS Publication 202.
+Specifications for the SHA-1 and SHA-2 algorithms can be found in NIST (National Institute of Standards and Technology) FIPS Publication 180-4.
+Specification for the SHA-3 algorithm can be found in NIST FIPS Publication 202.
 SHA-3 is based on the Keccak algorithm, defined in the Keccak Reference document.

 The Redvers Hashing Algorithm can also be used to generate keyed-hash based Message Authentication Codes (HMACs).
-Specification for HMAC generation can be found in NIST publication FIPS Publication 198-1.
+Specification for HMAC generation can be found in NIST FIPS Publication 198-1.